 The vulnerability specified in ISO/IEC 24772-1:2019 clause 6.46 applies to Fortran since Fortran allows use of libraries written in other languages or generated by other Fortran processors.

-6.46.2 Guidance to language users
+6.46.2 Avoidance mechanisms for language users

-Follow the guidance of ISO/IEC 24772-1:2019 clause 6.46.5.
+Use the avoidance mechanisms of ISO/IEC 24772-1:2019 clause 6.46.5.

 Use libraries from reputable sources with reliable documentation and understand the documentation to appreciate the range of acceptable input.